262. Experiencing daily cognitive dissonance? Admit the U.S. is an oligarchy in order to think and act more effectively.

 If we had a democracy then we should be represented by the table in the upper left:

 As the above political cartoons from the late 1800s show, concerns about oligarchy in America are not knew.
 And, just like other forms of government, oligarchies can be quite varied and we are not necessarily living under the most pernicious form.
 As the above study shows, there are some policies affected by the will of the people.
 In light of this minor influence we could, as Sanders himself does, say we live in a “semi-democracy” or something like that.
-But I’m getting tired of these phrases which increasingly sound like, to use Simpson’s imagined Aristotelean response, oligarchic sophistry.
+We might then see the phrase “we are living in an oligarchy” not as a factual statement but as a helpful heuristic device that brings certain patterns of oppression into focus.
+But I’m getting tired of these suggestions which increasingly sound like, to use Simpson’s imagined Aristotelean response, oligarchic sophistry.
 I think it is wiser to accept that we are indeed in an oligarchy so that we can stop feeling the cognitive dissonance which wastes our energy, make us frustrated, and lands us in efforts to solve problems that in many cases can’t be solved based on the assumptions we keep making.
 As we all know, we need to have an accurate diagnosis if we hope to receive a successful treatment.
 Accepting we live in an oligarchy can be the first step to more fruitful ways of thinking and acting about our dying democracy.
-Indeed, every time I get hit with some troubling news or personal experience of injustice I simply say
+Indeed, every time I encounter yet another example of injustice that favors the wealthy I simply say:

-and my dissonance often vanishes and I’m usually able to shift to new perspectives that reveal oligarchic machinations I might have missed.
+Once I do my dissonance often vanishes and I’m able to shift to new perspectives that reveal oligarchic machinations with explanatory power.

-But what are we to do once we see things from these new and quite alarming perspectives?
-Well, first and foremost it is important to carefully describe and verify what we are seeing lest those who would defend the status quo cry conspiracy theory.
+But what are we to do once we see things from these new and alarming perspectives?
+Well, first and foremost it is important to carefully describe and verify what we are seeing lest those who would defend the status quo think we are exaggerating, offering conspiracy theories, and so on.
 And then we have to come up with action points for change and do something.
-Unfortunately, most of us are busy doing plenty of other things just to make ends meet (which we would expect in an oligarchy where most people are anxious, overworked, exhausted, and so on).
+Unfortunately, most of us are busy doing plenty of other things just to make ends meet…which is what we would expect in an oligarchy.
 So it can be difficult to do everything we need to do.
-Luckily, we can gain help from Sanders’ Fighting Oligarchy which is a short, cheap, and readable book that offers plenty of facts, verifications, and the following action points which are given helpful exposition with practical directions on pp. 119-131:
+Luckily, there are plenty of resources to help which you will see in the links below.
+For one accessible place to start I recommend Sanders’ Fighting Oligarchy which is a short, cheap, and readable book that offers plenty of facts, verifications, and the following action points which are given helpful exposition with practical directions on pp. 119-131:

 2) Raise new revenue by making the wealthy and large corporations pay their fair share of taxes.